 - The 1930s – Coco Chanel progressed to womanly fashions and offered evening and summer dresses with silver eyelets, and shoulder straps decorated with rhinestones. in 1932.
 Coco did an exhibition of jewelry with diamonds as the main motif.
 By the end of the 1930s, Chanel expanded the range of its clothes designed for the petite woman.

-- The 1940s – during the Second World War, Coco Chanel closed her shop at Maison Chanel, focusing only on the jewelry and perfumes.
+- In the 1940s – during the Second World War, Coco Chanel closed her shop at Maison Chanel, focusing only on jewelry and perfumes.
 At that time, she was living in the hotel Ritz with her boyfriend, Hans Günther von Dincklage.
-Upon the liberation of France, Chanel was arrested due to the collaboration with the Nazis but was released from the charges as a traitor to France.
+Upon the liberation of France, Chanel was arrested due to collaboration with the Nazis but was released from the charges as a traitor to France.
 Due to these political reasons, Coco was living in Switzerland until 1953.
 This made some interesting conflicts with her business partner Pierre Wertheimer and the disputes about who owned the rights to the “Chanel Parfums” brand.
 In the end, Coco received $400,000, gained a 2.0 percent running royalty from the sales of No. 5 parfumerie, and sold the rights to the name “Coco Chanel“.

 - From the 1950s to the 1970s – to regain her status and the business primacy of the House of Chanel, Coco once again went to Pierre Wertheimer for partnership and capital which granted him commercial rights to all Chanel-brand products.
 By the time of death in 1971., Coco collaborated with jeweler Robert Goossens to design jewelry for Chanel.
-Also, the brand expanded to making leather bags and introduced the first Chanel’s men’s perfume – Chanel Pour Monsieur in 1955.
+Also, the brand expanded to making leather bags and introduced the first Chanel men’s perfume – Chanel Pour Monsieur in 1955.